Lorie Skjerven Gildea: Judicial service

 Pawlenty appointed Gildea an associate justice of the Minnesota Supreme Court in 2006.
 Her seat on the Court was up for election in 2008.
 She defeated three opponents in the primary election and Hennepin County District Judge Deborah Hedlund in the general election.
 In 2010, Pawlenty appointed her chief justice of the Minnesota Supreme Court, replacing Eric Magnuson.
 Her term as chief justice began on July 1, 2010, and she was sworn in at a July 12 ceremony in Saint Paul.

 In 2012, Gildea was reelected chief justice, defeating Daniel Griffith in the general election with 60% of the vote.
 In 2018, Gildea was again reelected chief justice, unopposed.

+In June 2023, Gildea announced her resignation, effective October 1, 2023.

 Personal life

 Gildea lives in the Lowry Hill neighborhood of Minneapolis.
 She is an accomplished equestrian.
 She was married to Andrew J. "Andy" Gildea, whom she met in law school.
+He was an active Republican.
 He died on November 5, 2021.